What Is FUP in Text? Meaning Explained

 • Casual vs Serious Tone: Tone is dictated by punctuation and emojis.
 “FUP 😅” feels humorous; “FUP” alone can seem direct.

-READ More: What Does BIB Mean in Text?
-Real Meaning Explained
+READ More: What Does TBY Mean in Text?
+The Real Meaning Behind This Popular Slang

 When NOT to Use It